ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This code create a new test function called Test_SetGetKeyValue, this function create a new instance of the Engine struct, set a new key value pair and get the value of the key, if the value is not the expected return an error, also check that if we try to get a key that not exists return an error.
+This code create a new test function called Test_SetGetKeyValue, this function create a new instance of the Engine struct, set a new key value pair and get the value of the key, if the value is not the expected return an error, also test that if we try to get a key that not exists return an error,
+we use the testing native native golang package to tests, we are not going to use any external libraries.

 ### Persist data on disk
-At the moment we only store key, value on memory, that works fine, but the problem is that if we restart the server we lost all the data, in order to persist the data we will save the key, value pair on file separate by a space and distict items by a new line, for example
+At the moment we only store key, value on memory, that works fine, but the problem is that if we restart the server or if a crash happened we lost all the data, in order to prevent the data we will save the key, value pair on file ,  this key value will be separate by a space and we separate items by a new line,  for example

 data.txt

 ```
 foo bar
 bar foo
+user1 {"id": 1, "name": "ernesto"}
 ```

 #### Set data on file

-Update the Set method to save the data on file, the idea is to append the data at end of the file,  using something called append only file, this is a common pattern used in databases like redis, etcd, etc.
+Update the Set method to save the data on file, the idea is to append the data at end of the file,  using a concept called append only file, this is a common pattern used in databases like redis, etcd, etc, where information can only be added or appended and not modified or deleted
 https://en.wikipedia.org/wiki/Append-only